• Ingredient Transparency

 ExcipientAnti-cakingTabletsCapsulesPowders

 Moisture absorber placed inside bottles as a sachet or canister.
-Not an ingredient, and definitely not a snack.
+It is a packaging aid, not an ingredient, and should not be consumed.

 Packaging aid